robertmaynard/Sandbox/README.md

 Efficient implementation of at_c for extracting a type from a type list, which is useful when doing C++11 Meta Template Programming.

+## AxesSpaceIterator ##
+Implementation of iteration over a collection of axi that have different iteration spaces ( linear, diag, tie ).

 ## BranchPredictor ##
 A simple program that shows the strength of the modern branch predictor, and